-3. CLion will reload your CMake project and you will be able to see a Warning in the console, because the conanbuildinfo.cmake file still doesn't exists:
+3. CLion will reload your CMake project and you will be able to see a Warning in the console, because the conanbuildinfo.cmake file still doesn't exist:

 4. Create a conanfile.txt with all your requirements and use the cmake generator.
-In this case we are only requiring zlib library from a conan package:
+In this case we only require the zlib library from a Conan package: